 - paroxysmal hemicrania

-Insomnia affects your sleep patterns and causes sleep deprivation.
-This condition is a prevalent cause of morning headaches.
+Insomnia can affect your sleep patterns and cause sleep deprivation.
+Sleep deprivation is a prevalent cause of morning headaches and can trigger migraine.
 Insomnia can prevent you from getting enough sleep by:

 - keeping you up when you are trying to fall asleep